QuangSang/SceneBuilder/README.md

     - CharacterDefinition: a scriptable object that store the defintions of all characters (name, AssetReference, AnimationController that contains all available animations)

-    - SceneData: a serializable data class that holds all characters in the scene
+    - SceneData: a serializable runtime data class that holds all characters in the scene

-    - CharacterAnimationSequenceData: a serializable data class that holds the animation sequence of a character.
+    - CharacterAnimationSequenceData: a serializable runtime data class that holds the animation sequence of a character.

-    - AnimationData: a serializable data class that holds the animation data.
+    - AnimationData: a serializable runtime data class that holds the animation data.

     - RenderData: a list of all RenderData for each views